 - Adapted and adopted new electronic strategies, becoming a digital-first e-everything company

-There is not a single company today that does not have a legacy technology inventory; being it hardware (servers, network, desktops, etc), software (ERP, CRM, BPO, office packages, etc.) or cloud-based as-a-service systems in place.
+That there is not a single company today that does not have a legacy technology inventory; being it hardware (servers, network, desktops, etc), software (ERP, CRM, BPO, office packages, etc.) or cloud-based as a service systems in place.

-In order to become a digital-first company and be e-everything, companies need an integration strategy that leverages both past investments and new technology, connecting the information technology to allow the business to become more agile, nimble, dynamic, cost-effective, crisis-proof, and profitable.
+In order to become a digital-first company and be e-everything, companies need a data integration strategy that leverages both past investments and new technology, orchestrating the information technology to become more agile, nimble, dynamic, cost-effective, crisis-proof, and profitable.

 The dictionary defines integration as adding parts to create a whole.
 In technology, systems integration is an adage that started when the second computer was created and needed to exchange information with the first one.

 Modern systems integration strategy requires consideration of all the existing technology assets and how they will work with the current business model, keep up with new business, and integrate any innovative disruptive technology yet to be created.
 Integrate without a single line of code with a Digibee’s HIP.